-In 2009, Epic Motorsports was back at it customizing and converting four Harley Davidson Crossbones into World War II motorcycles for a Captain America movie.
+In 2009, Epic Motorsports was back at it customizing and converting four Harley Davidson Crossbone into World War II motorcycles for the Captain America movie.
 While it took a year, it serves as an iconic project.

 Berger remembers being a little bit nervous on that first trip.
 He could bring no one, not even his wife.
-Aides met him at the airport and whisked him off to a royal plaza courtyard area.
-He had to order parts he thought he needed and was prepared to fabricate if need be.
+Aides met him at the airport and whisked him off to a royal plaza court yard area.
+He had order parts he thought he needed and was prepared to fabricate if need be.

-Though the work was familiar, he wasn’t prepared for the intense heat.
-“When I got there, I felt sick.
-I said I hope I didn’t come all this way to have a heart attack.
-After downing some Gatorade, I was fine,” he recalled.
+Though the work project was familiar, he wasn't prepared for the intense heat.
+"When I got there, I felt sick.
+I said I hope I didn't come all this way to have a heart attack.
+After downing some Gatorade," I was fine he recalled.

 One of Berger's most recent challenges has been to restore a 1925 International moving truck for Otto Nelson Moving & Storage.

-The restoration, which was completed last month, was done in time for the Otto Nelson Moving & Storage company’s 100th anniversary.
+The restoration which was completed last month, is done in time for the Otto Nelson Moving & Storage company's 100th anniversary.

 "It was cool, I've never seen anything like this," Berger said.

-It was hard to find some of the parts he needed.
+It was hard to find some of the parts he need.
 It was a project that had him using metal and wooden parts.
-He had to do a lot of fabricating and, since the truck has a wooden floor in both the cab and in the cargo bay, he had to do some woodwork refinishing.
+He had to be a lot of fabricating and since the truck has a wooden floor in both the cab and in the cargo bay, he had to do some woodwork refinishing.